One Day at a Time

 I did a consultation two days after Peter passed and it was a relief, a sense of normal again, of doing what I do because that is my life.
 And even though Carter and Peter are gone, I still have what I do, and that is an immeasurable blessing.

-The BioStar team leaped into action and I felt their incredible support, holding me up from disappearing under the covers.
+The BioStar team leaped into action and I felt their incredible support, holding me up from disappearing under the covers in my grieving.
 Their collective empathy, compassion, and strength was and is the energy I ride on these days.

 Compartmentalizing